 Since Sept.
 7, Hollywood Casino Lawrenceburg has been the home of The Sportsbook at Hollywood Casino Lawrenceburg.
 The laid-back facility is more accurately described as a sports bar with betting kiosks, but it is a nice place to catch a game.

 Hollywood Casino Lawrenceburg is owned and operated by Penn National Gaming and is a sister property to Ameristar East Chicago.
-So, it’s unclear if Penn National is planning another sportsbook app to be housed in southeastern Indiana.
-But, in the meantime, Hollywood is no doubt singing the praises of DraftKings Sportsbook.
+It is partnered with PointsBet Sportsbook, the sixth online sportsbook to launch in Indiana.

 Horseshoe Hammond Casino is a Chicago-area property in northwestern Indiana and a member of the Caesars Entertainment group.
 The Book at Horseshoe Hammond is one of the largest sportsbooks in the state, with 10 teller windows and thousands of square feet set aside for sports bettors.